Your browser is not optimized for viewing this website.

 Experience Level: All levels (ages 16+)

-Grab a smock, roll up your sleeves and dive into the art of portraits at Experimental Portraiture Painting on Saturday, April 12 from 10 a.m. to 2 p.m. in The Studio.
+Grab a smock, roll up your sleeves and dive into the art of portraits at Experimental Portraiture Painting on Sunday, August 10th from 12 to 4 p.m. in The Studio.

 Instructor Vivian Krishnan will help students learn experimental approaches to portraiture using charcoal, ink, paints and more.
 Studies will be done from a live portrait model.
 This course is open to all levels — including new students — and is also an excellent follow-up for those who participated in previous Live Figure Drawing classes at The Farms.